 In 2014, members of Librarians and Archivists with Palestine worked with the art book house Booklyn to create a box set of art objects made upon our return from the 2013 delegation.
-As Booklyn notes, this box set “was designed as a way to document the Palestine trip and share some of what was learned, as well as to include publications and other material rarely seen outside of Palestine.”
-For more details, check out Booklyn’s site.
+This box set was designed as a way to document the Palestine trip and share some of what we learned, as well as to include publications and other material rarely seen outside of Palestine.

 The box set is held by the following institutions: